lochmueller/autoloader/Documentation/Loader/ExtensionTypoScriptSetup.rst

 @parentClass
 The annotation is used, if the current model is part of a subclass set.
 After the tag you have to define the subclass name.
 The annotation generate and register the following TS: config.tx_extbase.persistence.classes.YOUR\CLASS\Name.subclasses.YOUR\Class\Subclass\Name = YOUR\CLASS\Name

+!!!Important!!!

+This old Mapping via TypoScript is deprecated and old.
+Please use the more modern Mapping via `Configuration/Extbase/Persistence/Classes.php` and call the Utility function in the file like ` return HDNET\Autoloader\Utility\ExtbasePersistenceUtility::getClassMappingForExtension('your_extension_key');`